|Credit: Yuri Arcurs | Dreamstime|

 Signs and Symptoms

-Rosacea's signs and symptoms can vary from person to person, according to Dr. Jackie Suver, a dermatologist who practices in Maryland.
+Rosacea's signs and symptoms can vary from person to person, according to Jackie Suver, a skin-care expert and esthetician at MD Dermatology in Maryland.
 Some major signs of the condition are:

 - Temporary redness or flushing of the skin, also known as transient erythema

 - Persistent redness of the skin, also known as non-transient erythema

 - Red pimples on the skin and visible blood vessels